meson800/simpit-controller/README.md

 Developer Information
 ---------------------
-Developers can add their own sub-modules to add additional IO modules to extend the capabilities of the modules
+Developers can add their own sub-modules to add additional input/output modules to extend the capabilities of the modules
-See [DEVELOP.md](/DEVELOP.md) for more information
+See [DEVELOP](/DEVELOP.md) for more information

 License
 -------